Maximize Efficiency with a Duty Roster: A Guide for Businesses

 What is a duty roster?

 A duty roster is a schedule that assigns specific tasks or responsibilities to individuals within a group or organization.
 In military units, a duty roster assigned tasks such as guard and kitchen police, which are assigned to soldiers on a rotating basis.

-In various industries, a duty roster may be used to allocate tasks or responsibilities to employees in order to effectively manage wage costs and ensure that all necessary tasks are completed.
+In various industries, a duty roster may be used to allocate tasks or responsibilities to employees in order to effectively manage wage labour costs and ensure that all necessary tasks are completed.

 A duty roaster can be useful in helping to organize and manage the workload of a military unit or other group and can be used in a variety of settings and industries.